case-ev/watermelon/docs/graph.md

-Graph creation and usage - Watermelon
+# Graph creation and usage

----

 ## How to create a graph
 To create a graph, you must first initialize the corresponding vertices and edges, which are created by `Vertex` and `Edge`, respectively.